hilton/hilton.github.com/blog/_posts/2016-05-09-10-reasons-to-quit.md

 **1. Open-source software - using it and contributing**

 Programmers want to use open-source software, participate in open-source communities and work on open-source projects.
-Programmers want this for reasons to numerous or personal to list, but many boil down to the value of peer acceptance and sense of self-worth.
+Programmers want this for reasons too numerous or personal to list, but many boil down to the value of peer acceptance and sense of self-worth.
 And some programmers just like to socialise more.

 **2. Technical challenges and tech fashions**

 Programmers like to use fancy technology to solve hard problems.
 After all, [motivation](http://www.danpink.com/books/drive/) requires an element of technical mastery.
-Of course, fashion drives a lot of software architecture, and programmers want to think they’re learning up-to-date technology, rather than last the decade’s languages, platforms, frameworks and libraries.
+Of course, fashion drives a lot of software architecture, and programmers want to think they’re learning up-to-date technology, rather than last decade’s languages, platforms, frameworks and libraries.

 **3. Tools & equipment - the best money can buy**